Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet: Phenomenology

-This means that in this setup ($\xi_{13}\!\simeq\!
+This means that in this setup ($\lambda_{13}\!\simeq\!
 0$) and we have ${\rm Br}(\phi^+\to\mu^+\nu) =0.5$, which leads to a bound of $\approx 300$~GeV from the $\mu^+\mu^-$ channel.
-This bound could be further improved at the HL-LHC~\cite{ApollinariG.:2017ojx} (around 30\% more as shown in Fig.~\ref{fig:LHC_Brs}, rescaling the ATLAS bound for an integrated luminosity of 3/ab) or at the FCC-hh~\cite{Benedikt:2018csr} where, considering the projections for other scenarios in absence of a dedicated analysis, we estimate a potential improvement up to a factor of few~\cite{Baumholzer:2019twf}.
+This bound could be further improved at the HL-LHC~\cite{ApollinariG.:2017ojx} (by around 30\%, as shown in Fig.~\ref{fig:LHC_Brs}, where the ATLAS bounds are rescaled for an integrated luminosity of 3~ab$^{-1}$) or at the Future Circular hadron Collider (FCC-hh)~\cite{Benedikt:2018csr} where, considering the projections for other scenarios in absence of a dedicated analysis, we estimate a potential improvement of up to a factor of few~\cite{Baumholzer:2019twf}.
 Furthermore, we can correlate $\delta (\tau\to\mu\nu\nu)$ and $\delta (\mu\to e\nu\nu)$ directly to $\tau\to e\gamma$, as indicated by the magenta lines in Fig.~\ref{fig:deltaPlot}, while ${\rm Br}[\tau\to e\gamma]\approx0$.
 The predicted branching ratio for $\tau\to e\gamma$ is of the order of a few times $10^{-11}$.
 Furthermore, we can also obtain correlations with $\tau\to 3e$ and $\tau\to e\mu\mu$.
 Since the branching ratio of the latter is predicted to be larger (for the region preferred by data), we depict it in Fig.~\ref{fig:deltaPlot} as black lines.
-However, here the correlations is not direct since it depends on $m_\phi$ and we find ${\rm Br}[\tau\to e\mu\mu]\approx 10^{-10}m_\phi^4/(5\,{\rm TeV})^4$.
-Interestingly, this lies within the reach of BELLE~II~\cite{Inami:2016aba} or the FCC-ee~\cite{Pich:2020qna}.
-We also depict constant values of $|\xi_{12}^2|/m_\phi^2$ as dashed blue lines.
-Even though their values are significantly below the LEP bounds discussed above, future $e^+e^-$ colliders like ILC~\cite{Baer:2013cma}, CLIC~\cite{Aicheler:2012bya}, CEPC~\cite{An:2018dwb} or FCC-ee~\cite{Abada:2019zxq} could test the predicted mono-photon signature.
-In particular, the ILC can improve the bound on the Wilson coefficient by a factor 50~\cite{Habermehl:2020njb}, CEPC by a factor 40~\cite{Liu:2019ogn} and even bigger improvements could be expected CLIC, and FCC-ee for which a dedicated study is stongly motivated.
+However, here the correlations are not direct since they depend on $m_\phi$, and we find ${\rm Br}[\tau\to e\mu\mu]\approx 10^{-10}m_\phi^4/(5\,{\rm TeV})^4$.
+Interestingly, this lies within the reach of BELLE~II~\cite{Inami:2016aba} or the Future Circular electron-positron Collider (FCC-ee)~\cite{Pich:2020qna}.
+We also depict constant values of $|\lambda_{12}^2|/m_\phi^2$ as dashed blue lines.
+Even though their values are significantly below the LEP bounds discussed above, future $e^+e^-$ colliders like the International Linear Collider (ILC)~\cite{Baer:2013cma}, the Compact Linear Collider (CLIC)~\cite{Aicheler:2012bya}, the Circular Electron Positron Collider (CEPC)~\cite{An:2018dwb} or the FCC-ee~\cite{Abada:2019zxq} could test the predicted monophoton signature.
+In particular, the ILC can improve the bound on the Wilson coefficient by a factor of 50~\cite{Habermehl:2020njb}, CEPC by a factor 40~\cite{Liu:2019ogn} and even bigger improvements could be expected at CLIC and at FCC-ee, for which a dedicated study is strongly motivated.